 - Research Assignment: Information Systems Management

 - In addition to taught modules students perform a research project under the supervision of a staff member.
 Research projects are typically conducted within one of the departmental research groups and focus on topics these groups are working on at the time.
 The staff page provides an indication of the research profiles of staff and serve as an indication of the sort of projects students can expect to work on.

 The modules are presented in parallel throughout the year.

-A Bachelors Degree in an applicable area of Informatics for which the student achieved a minimum average of 60% in the final year across all subjects; and a minimum average of 60% in the final year for Informatics/Information Systems Managment.
+A Bachelors Degree with specialisation in an applicable area of Informatics for which the student achieved a minimum average of 60% in the final year across all subjects; and a minimum average of 60% in the final year for Informatics/Information Systems Managment.

 - All applications are considered with regards to the formally specified admission requirements for the programme (as per the Faculty calendar) and the entry requirements outlined above.